 This topic describes how to create a new ApsaraDB for MongoDB instance from a backup.
 You can use this method to restore data or verify data in instance backups.

-- The source instance is a standalone or replica set instance.
+- The source instance is a standalone instance or a replica set instance.

-- You can only select a backup set from the last seven days.
+- The selected backup was created in the last seven days.

-This method creates an instance and you are charged for the new instance.
+If you create an instance from a backup, you are charged for the new instance.
 For more information, see Billing items and pricing.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

 - Find the target instance and click its ID.

 - In the left-side navigation pane, click Backup and Recovery.